 Join the FREE 6-part email guide and sew the CUTEST things for a baby - the EASY way!
 You'll get my best baby sewing ideas by email.

-Baby Bib Pattern
+Why You'll Love this Baby Bib Pattern

 First, for those of you who like video tutorials, I've made a video slide-show to get the feeling of how easy it is to sew one: